treolabs/treopim/docs/en/user-guide/search-and-filtering.md

 # Search and Filtering

-Searching and filtering allow you to quickly focus on the records you want to see.
+Search and filtering allow you to quickly focus on the records you want to see.
 These sections are automatically available on each entity list or plate [view](https://treopim.com/help/views-and-panels):

 ![Search and filtering](../../_assets/search-and-filtering/search-filter.jpg)
-*Search and filter on the products list view page*
+*Search and filtering on the products list view page*

 Searching works on the current entity records, while filtering works also on the related records, which are configured by the administrator.